Understanding storage, memory, and calldata in Solidity

 }

-comes from the function call and is stored incalldata
+namecomes from the function call and is stored incalldata, which is read-only.

 📊 Comparison Table